 This paper is about 6000 words long, and was done in March 2017.
 It is (c) Ronnie Horesh

-Most people agree on the challenges that humankind faces, the biggest and most pressing include: war, terrorism, nuclear proliferation, environmental depredation, climate change and poverty.
-Yet, while there is almost universal consensus that these challenges need to be addressed, there is very little agreement about how to do so.
+Most people agree on the challenges that humankind faces the biggest and most pressing include: war, terrorism, nuclear proliferation, environmental depredation, climate change and poverty.
+Yet, while there is almost universal consensus that these challenges need to be met, there is very little agreement about how to do so.
 Meantime, much human ingenuity is devoted to relatively trivial tasks: devising and promoting new brands of dog-

 Meantime, our most effective way of allocating scarce resources – markets – have been subverted and manipulated to favour interest groups at the expense of society and the environment.
 The benefits arising from self-

 Social Policy Bonds aim to deploy market forces in the service of wider society.
 They are a new financial instrument designed to inject self-